-The completion of the \$160 million Corporate Facility, of which \$98 million was drawn at the end of July 2021, has secured a significantly lower margin and extended the maturity of the debt.
+The completion of the up to \$150 million Corporate Facility, to be drawn at the end of July 2021, will secure a significantly lower margin and extend the maturity of the debt.
 The margin will be 6.5% in the first year, 7% in the second year and 7.5% in the third year compared with the existing Term Loan margin of 15%.
 The loan is a three-year facility and there are no debt repayments (other than from dividends received from Prime) due in the near term.

-In parallel, the Company is continuing to review acquisition opportunities in Africa that would be cash flow and value accretive.
+In parallel, the Company is continuing to review acquisition opportunities in Africa that would be cash flow accretive.

-In Kenya, the JV partners are designing a field development plan for the South Lokichar development in collaboration with the Government of Kenya in order to optimize the economics of a more sustainable project and secure a long term extension of the licenses, while minimizing expenditures in the short term.
+In Kenya, the JV partners are designing a field development plan for the South Lokichar development in collaboration with the Government of Kenya in order to optimize the economics of a more sustainable project and secure a long term extension of the licences, while minimizing expenditures in the short term.

-Through its 30.9% shareholding in Impact Oil & Gas, the Company has exposure to the Venus-1 exploration well in Block 2913B, offshore Namibia which is expected to spud in late Q4, 2021.
+Through its 30.9% shareholding in Impact Oil & Gas, the Company has exposure to the Venus-1 exploration well in Block 2913B, offshore Namibia which is expected to spud in the third quarter of 2021.
 Venus-1 will target a large basin floor fan system with significant undiscovered petroleum initially in place that has been identified using 3D seismic data.
 The well will be operated by a subsidiary of Total S.A.
 (40%) with partners Qatar Petroleum (30%.), Impact (20%) and NAMCOR (10%).
 Africa Oil has a net 6% indirect economic stake in the license through its shareholding in Impact.